Pungmul as protest

-Korean pungmul players at the first full moon of the new lunar year, when jishinbalbki happens.
+Korean pungmul players at Daeboreum, the first full moon of the new lunar year, when jishinbalbki happens.

-Pungmul (Hangul: 풍물; Hanja: 風物; also spelled "poongmul") is a Korean folk musical art that has a long history of being used for tradition, community formation, ritual, and expression.
+Pungmul (also spelled "poongmul") is a Korean folk musical art that has a long history of being used for tradition, community formation, ritual, and expression.
 Its roots are deeply tied to Korean pre-industrial farming culture.
 Although pungmul was used in earlier protests, it became widely acknowledged as a method of protest during South Korea's pro-democracy movement in the 1970s.
 Through the minjung movement that spurred the struggle for democratization and labor rights, pungmul's regular presence at protests signifies a "sonic marker of dissent" and continues to be an active part of contemporary protest culture in South Korea and beyond.

-Pungmul as protest in South Korea
+In South Korea

 Origin in the Minjung Movement

 Pungmul, along with other Korean folk arts such as talchum, madang guk, and minyo were important in the minjung movement.
 The minjung movement was a movement of the people during the 1970s and 1980s, led by workers and university students which focused on the will of the common people and advocated for democratization.
 It involved a will of the university students and intellectual elites to become and embody the working class, which in the minjung movement was seen as the "ultimate revolutionary subject".
 Performing and remembering the folk cultural arts that originated from peasant culture was a way to perform minjung and protest in the rapidly industrializing era within South Korea at the time.

 Although pungmul was slower to be considered political than other genres during the minjung movement due to its lack of script and lyrics, students used pungmul during street protests and demonstration, often shouting slogans such as "Revolution!" and "Down with the dictatorship!" along the beats while in violent altercations with police.
 Other than the sentiment of performing minjung ideology, pungmul was useful in protests due to its loud volume, as it was easily heard over a long distance and in the presence of large crowds and energized the group.
 Historically, pungmul was used by farmers to set a working rhythm and create a sense of community.
 This nature of the art, with basic beats easy to learn and the ability to be strapped onto the player for mobility, also made it accessible to protests.